Molecular Biotechnology @ Tessier lab

 6. Agonist and bispecific antibodies that activate T cells for treating cancer

-To accomplish this, we develop next-generation technologies for designing, discovering, engineering, characterizing, formulating and delivering therapeutic antibodies.
+To accomplish this, we develop next-generation technologies for designing, discovering, engineering, characterizing, formulating, and delivering therapeutic antibodies.
 Our technology development efforts are focused in three main areas:

 1. Protein engineering and directed evolution